Adversarial Graph Disentanglement: Experimental Results and Analysis

 \subsection{Hyper-parameter Sensitivity Analysis}

-We finally study the effect of several hyper-parameters, including the number of layers, the iterations of dynamic assignment $\tilde{T}$, and the dimension of component, on Cora dataset with fixed split.
+We finally study the effect of several hyper-parameters, including the number of layers, the iterations of dynamic assignment $\tilde{T}$, and the dimension of the component, on the Cora dataset with the fixed split.
 The results in Fig.\ref{hyper} demonstrate that: (i) with the number of layers increasing, the performance of our model tends to be stable without over-smoothing; (ii) due to the application of the dynamic assignment mechanism, ADGCN can efficiently complete the aggregation in the component space and achieve better performance compared to DisenGCN.
+Besides, we show the influence of the adversarial loss coefficients ($\lambda$, $\eta$) and the graph refining coefficients ($m$, $\gamma$) in Fig.~\ref{hyper-2}, respectively.
+Clearly, setting both $\lambda$ and $\eta$ to 1 is a trade-off with good performance on three datasets.
+Meanwhile, refining the relations with too many nodes sampled from the original graph may reduce the performance of the model, which suggests that setting an appropriate number of nodes to sample is essential for graph refinement.